 “And this is the part where you clap”

-And while we are not far off federal oppression of the LGBT+ community, this speech made me reflect considerably on living in a country where being honest about your identity could be a death-risk.
+And while we are not far off federal oppression of the LGBTQ+ community, this speech made me reflect considerably on living in a country where being honest about your identity could be a death-risk.
 This mentality, of course, is not localized to specific countries, but sections of various cultures, religious groups, and individuals.

 In Berlin just two weeks ago, a group of Muslim parents gathered in protest against the male preschool teacher who they recently discovered was gay.
 The teacher himself recognizes that many of these parents automatically equate pedophilia with being gay.
 Even in a country many assume to be western progressive, there are hearts and minds ardently refusing universal acceptance.